“The Kingdom of Heaven is like yeast that a woman took and mixed in with three measures of flour until all of it was leavened.” (Matthew 13:33)

 Or for a smoother experience, download the app first.

-For those with young children, we are also offering both Children's Chapel on Sunday and mainly music on Tuesday and Friday mornings by zoom.
+For those with young children, we are also offering both Children's Chapel on Sunday and mainly music on Tuesday mornings by zoom.
 We are doing other things behind the scenes, please email Rev. Jess Naylor-Tatterson for more details.

 With no commute time, we have found ourselves able pray together more often than ever - three times a day - pleading with God to show mercy to our nation and world, and that early.
 By hosting regular short prayer times we hope to help people develop a habit of prayer, and structure it into the rhythm of their lives.
 All are welcome to join us whenever you can!